How to Patch a Collection in Power Apps [Single/Multiple Items]

 Power Apps patch collection record

 That’s it!
-We can see, a new record will be patched within the Power Apps collection, once the button is clicked.
+We can see that a new record will be added to the Power Apps collection when the button is clicked.

 Power Apps patch collection create item